hometlt/starcraft-all-races-mods/Change_UED.md

 > UED Beacon: the cost has been reduced from 75 minerals to 50 minerals, the number of hp from 150 to 120.
 >
+> Typhoon: added +3 bonus on armored.
+>
-> Valkyrie: Damage increased from 8 to 9, attack speed from 2.29 to 1.79, splash reduced to 40% in a radius of 1.25.
+> Valkyrie: damage increased from 8 to 9, attack speed from 2.29 to 1.79, splash reduced to 40% in a radius of 1.25.
 >
 > Garmr: Light bonus 12 -> 9, attack speed 1.29 -> 0.89.
 >